bhavika1504/TaskEase/README.md

 - **Complete:** Mark a task as finished to log the completion timestamp.
 - **Task Tracking:** View your action history (start/stop times) for any task.

----
-*Created with ❤️ for efficient task management.*